Recovered for Our Clients.

 Let Us Fight for the Money You Deserve!

 A shooting death at an apartment complex, mall, hotel, or shopping center in Florida is often foreseeable and preventable.
-Our Florida crime victims’ rights lawyers focus on fighting for justice for our clients and trying to hold those who contributed to the crime responsible to compensate our clients for their losses.
+Our Florida crime victims rights lawyers focus on fighting for justice for our clients and trying to hold those who contributed to the crime responsible to compensate our clients for their losses.
 Florida law allows crime victims to pursue civil claims in addition to any criminal case which may be pursued by the State Attorneys’ Office.
+Florida negligent security lawyers can file a lawsuit for the crime victim to get a settlement or verdict to help get compensation for the victim’s injuries.

 If you were shot in a Florida apartment complex, mall, hotel, or shopping center, or a loved one was killed by gunfire at an apartment complex or shopping center in Florida, call a Florida shooting victim lawyer at the Law Offices of Jason Turchin today for a free consultation at (800) 337-7755.
 We are open late and after hours to take your call and would love to speak with you to see how we can help.